4-Day Weather Forecast For Medway - NewsBreak

 Wednesday, October 13

-Areas of fog then partly sunny during the day; while isolated rain showers then patchy fog overnight
+Areas of fog then partly sunny during the day; while areas of fog overnight

 Thursday, October 14